mka281/memory-game/README.md

 ## Contributing

-* Pull requests are welcome for any improvements or bug fixes.
+* Pull requests will not be merged as this is a personal project.

 * For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).